 As the COVID-19 pandemic unfolds, IFAD remains deeply concerned about its consequences for the well-being, livelihoods and food security of poor rural people.
 The COVID-19 crisis could undo the progress the world has made in reducing rural poverty (SDG1) and threatens to aggravate already declining food security (SDG2).

 COVID-19 is already adversely impacting rural people, who may be particularly vulnerable to its effects – in terms of both the spread of the virus and its economic and social consequences.
 This is especially true for rural people living in fragile contexts.

 Given the magnitude of the challenge presented by this crisis, IFAD has launched a multi-donor COVID-19 Rural Poor Stimulus Facility (RPSF).
 This initiative aligns with the UN socio-economic response framework and complements IFAD’s broader COVID-19 response efforts.
 It seeks to improve the resilience of rural livelihoods in the context of the crisis by ensuring timely access to inputs, information, markets and liquidity.

 The Facility will leverage the UN Secretary-General’s Response and Recovery Fund and the work of other multilateral partners to achieve food security for the millions of poor rural people in the most remote and vulnerable communities.

 The RPSF is a short-term strategy that feeds into IFAD’s longer-term development objectives.
-IFAD will initiate the Facility with US$40 million of seed funding from grant resources and expects to mobilize at least US$200 million from Member States and other donors to scale up support.
+IFAD has initiated the Facility with US$40 million of seed funding from grant resources and expects to mobilize at least US$200 million from Member States and other donors to scale up support.
 Contributions received so far include CAD 6 million from the Government of Canada, EUR 27 million from the Government of Germany, EUR 6 million from the Government of the Netherlands, SEK 50 million from the Government of Sweden, and EUR 6 million from the Government of the Netherlands.
 All funds will be disbursed by 31 December 2021 as an immediate COVID-19 response.

 Objectives and planned interventions